swapnil-ahuja/R_prog-JohnHopkinsUniversity/README.md

 1.3)Calculates the correlation between sulfate and nitrate for monitor locations where the number of completely observed cases (on all variables) is greater than the threshold

+Assignment 2--

+Matrix inversion is usually a costly computation and there may be some benefit to caching the inverse of a matrix rather than computing it repeatedly

 Assigment 3--Dataset used::outcome-of-care-measures.csv

 3.1) Finding the best hospital in a state